 Because virtual terminals utilize several measures to protect customers’ financial details, you can consider them a safe and PCI-compliant way to receive card payments.

 All virtual terminals use data encryption or tokenization to safely send a customer’s card information during a transaction.
 Your debt consolidation credit card processing company may also take further measures to validate the payment, like requesting a card’s CVV numbers or verifying a customer’s address.
 These are features that can you as the merchant can adjust on the backend.

 Merchant services providers that connect businesses with virtual terminals may also offer additional security features on the business’ end.
 This ensures that only the employees that need a customer’s financial details have access to them.

 For example, like many other software applications, you can give people different levels of access to sensitive information.
 This ensures that people in your accounting or customer support departments only have the information needed to carry out their responsibilities while offering those in management positions more access to sensitive information.

 To begin a transaction via a virtual terminal, you will first need your customer’s financial information.
 These details may include their first and last name, card number and CVV, as well as their billing and shipping address.
 Once again, as the merchant, you will be in control of all the additional billing information apart from the credit card number and billing address.

 Make sure to input a customer’s information directly into the virtual terminal.
-Writing them down somewhere or storing the information on your own violates PCI compliance guidelines and poses a liability to your company.
+Make sure to follow best practices for storing credit card information to stay in line with PCI compliance guidelines and neutralize any liability to your company.

 From there, the payment gateway encrypts the information and electronically sends it to the appropriate bank.
 In only a few moments, you’ll learn whether or not the transaction has been approved or declined.
 Should any processing errors occur, your payment processor is just a call away.